Indian army chief visits troops near troubled China border

-NEW DELHI (AP) — India’s army chief visited the Himalayan border region with China to review his troops’ preparedness after hand-to-hand combat between Indian and Chinese soldiers left 20 Indians dead earlier this month, the army said Thursday.
+NEW DELHI (AP) — India’s army chief visited the Himalayan border region with China on Thursday to review his troops’ preparedness after hand-to-hand combat between Indian and Chinese soldiers left 20 Indians dead earlier this month, the army said.

-Gen. M.M.
-Naravane also visited injured soldiers in a hospital in Leh, Ladakh’s region largest city, on Wednesday.
+The trip by Gen. M.M.
+Naravane to the Ladakh region came as two Indian security officials reported that Chinese soldiers have entered into Indian-controlled territory in another strategically important area despite ongoing talks between military commanders and diplomats to ease tensions.

+Both officials spoke on condition of anonymity because of the sensitive nature of information and in keeping with government policies.
+The Indian army has not commented on the reported incursion.

 An army tweet said that Naravane visited “forward areas in eastern Ladakh and reviewed operation situation on the ground.”

-The trip comes amid news reports that the Chinese army had crossed the disputed border in another strategic area in the Depsang Plains.
-There was no immediate comment by the Indian army.

-The Indian Express newspaper reported that the intrusion was seen as another attempt by the Chinese to shift the Line of Actual Control farther west on the disputed border.

-Rahul Bedi, a defense analyst, said that despite claims of mutual disengagement, the tensions between Indian and China forces were still high in the Leh sector.
+Rahul Bedi, a defense analyst, said that despite claims of mutual disengagement, tensions between Indian and China forces were still high.

 “India is trying to match China’s military assets in the region.
 The Chinese have ingressed disputed areas where both sides are trying to maneuver the situation to their advantage,” Bedi said, adding that he didn’t see a quick end to the crisis.

-China on Wednesday again accused India of provoking the clash, but urged New Delhi to “meet China halfway” in restoring peace and stability along their disputed frontier.
+China on Wednesday again accused India of provoking the border clash, but urged New Delhi to “meet China halfway” in restoring peace and stability along their disputed frontier.

 Indian and Chinese military commanders agreed on Monday to disengage their forces in their first meeting since the confrontation.